How to Buy Boohoo Shares UK – Beginner’s Guide

 Although the company has a multi-billion pound capitalization, Boohoo shares are listed on the Alternative Investment Market (AIM).
 As the UK’s secondary stock exchange, this does make it slightly more problematic in finding a suitable stock broker.

-For example, not only do you need to ensure that your chosen platform offers Boohoo shares, but it needs to meet a range of other metrics.
-This should include low fees and commissions, lots of supported payment methods, and a license from the FCA.
+For example, not only do you need to ensure that your chosen platform offers Boohoo shares, but it’s also important that it has a license from the FCA.

-The good news for you is that we have sourced the best UK stock brokers currently listing Boohoo shares – which you’ll find below.
+The good news for you is that we have sourced some of the most popular UK stock brokers currently listing Boohoo shares – which you’ll find below.

 IG is a trusted online brokerage firm that traces its roots back to 1974.
 On top of licenses with the FCA and ASIC, its parent company is also listed on the London Stock Exchange.
 In terms of its online investment services, IG covers traditional shares, CFDs, and spread betting.
 This gives you ample opportunities to profit from the rise and fall of stocks like Boohoo.

-When it comes to fees, IG is very competitive.
-You will pay an entry-level commission of just £8 per trade.
+When it comes to fees, you will pay an entry-level commission of £8 per trade.
 This means you will pay a fee when you buy shares and again when you cash them out.
-If you are trading large volumes, this is particularly attractive as you will not get penalized with a variable rate.
+If you are trading large volumes, you will not get penalized with a variable rate.
 If you manage to place more than three orders in a single month, then you will have your commission reduced to £3.

 We should also note that the spreads are very competitive at IG.
 At the time of writing, you are looking at a buy and sell price on Boohoo shares of 276.10p and 275.80, respectively.
-This is reasonable considering that you are trading AIM shares.
 If you want to get started with IG, you will need to make an initial deposit of £250.
 You can do this with a debit card, credit card, or UK bank account.

 Boohoo has performed remarkably well since its 2014 IPO, and so early backers have been rewarded handsomely.
-However, this isn’t to say that you should just jump straight in and make a purchase yourself.
-Instead, you should take a step back and perform some independent research.
+However, it’s crucial to take a step back and perform some independent research.

-To help point you in the right direction, below we have highlighted some of the key fundamentals that you need to consider before buying Boohoo shares.
+To help point you in the right direction, below we have highlighted some of the main fundamentals that you need to consider when researching Boohoo shares.

 Fast forward to 2020 and the shares are worth considerably more.
 Boohoo shares hit peaks in June at 433p per stock.
 In comparison to its 2014 IPO, this translates into growth of over 500%.
 Not bad for a company that has only been public for 6 years.
 We should note that the firm has gone through a couple of major market corrections in 2020.

-Firstly – and much like the rest of the UK stock markets, Boohoo shares were impacted by the COV-19 pandemic.
-In fact, between late-February and mid-March, the shares went from 327p to 157p.
+Firstly – and much like the rest of the UK stock markets, Boohoo shares were impacted by the COVID-19 pandemic.
+In fact, between late February and mid-March, the shares went from 327p to 157p.
 This represents a rapid decline of 51% in just three weeks.
-However, the shares quickly recovered, smashing through its previous highs as soon as late-April.
+However, the shares quickly recovered, smashing through their previous highs as soon as late April.